sabinecelina/Bild-Comp-Aufgaben/Assignment_3/README.md

 visualize_epilines(image1, image2, points1, points2, fundamental_matrix)
 ```

 If everything worked fine the images can be rectified.
-The rectification rotates and translates the images.
+The rectification rotates and translates the images. <br>
 <img src="readme-images/img_2.png" alt="img_2.png" width="400"/>

-With the rectified images the depth map can be generated.
+With the rectified images the disparity map can be generated.
 ```python
 rectifyImages(image1, image2, points1, points2, fundamental_matrix)
 calculate_disparity_map(image1_rectified, image2_rectified)
 ```

-Last but at least: generate a depth map from more than two images: <br>
+Last but at least: generate a disparity map from more than two images: <br>
 For this step the program adds all disparity images and take the mean value of them.